Support Centre

 5.1.
 Consent

 Data handlers must provide notice when processing personal data.
-Explicit consent is generally required prior to the collection, use, and provision to third parties of personal data, subject to certain exceptions.
+Explicit consent is generally required before the collection, use, and provision to third parties of personal data, subject to certain exceptions.

 For your reference, the PIPC guidelines provide that data handlers should: